William 'screamed' at Harry during Megxit crisis, Duke claims

 “To see my brother’s office copy the very same thing that we promised the two of us would never ever do, that was heartbreaking.”

-Harry and Meghan stepped down from royal duties in March 2020, saying they wanted to forge new lives in the United States away from media harassment, which the couple said had threatened to destroy their mental health.
+Harry and Meghan stepped down from royal duties in March 2020, saying they wanted to forge new lives in North America, away from media harassment.
+They said it had threatened to destroy their mental health.

 Tweet from @bestmoviesin

-He recounted details of a crisis summit held at the Sandringham estate two months earlier he attended along with the late Queen Elizabeth, Charles, and William.
+Harry recounted details of a crisis summit at the late Queen’s Sandringham estate two months earlier.
+He attended along with the late monarch, his father and brother.

 “It was terrifying to have my brother scream and shout at me, and my father say things that just simply weren’t true, and my grandmother quietly sit there and sort of take it all in,” he said.

-Both Buckingham Palace and William’s office, Kensington Palace, have said they would not be commenting on the documentaries.

-A royal source also said neither the palace nor representatives of William or other royals had been approached for comment for the series itself, contradicting a Netflix statement that said they had declined to comment.
+A royal source said earlier neither the palace nor representatives of William or other royals had been approached for comment for the series, contradicting a Netflix statement that said they had declined to speak out.

-In another scene from the documentary, the couple were shown talking about a former senior aide to William, who provided evidence in a successful privacy lawsuit Meghan had brought against the Mail on Sunday newspaper for publishing a letter she had written to her estranged father.
+In another scene from the documentary, Harry and Meghan were shown talking about a former senior aide to William.
+He provided evidence in a successful privacy lawsuit Meghan had brought against the Mail on Sunday newspaper for publishing a letter from her to her estranged father.

-In his evidence the former aide, Jason Knauf, who had also worked for the couple, suggested Meghan had been aware at the time that the letter could leak.
+In his evidence the former aide, Jason Knauf, who had also worked for the couple, suggested Meghan knew at the time that the letter could leak.

 “It’s your brother.
 Not gonna say anything about your brother, but it’s so obvious,” Meghan said.

-Netflix included a statement from a representative for Knauf, which said the claims were “entirely false”.
+Netflix included a statement from a representative for Mr Knauf, which said the claims were “entirely false”.

 Harry also said he believed the stress of the case against the Mail had caused Meghan to lose their baby.